Purpose of this document

 group is special because it is namespaced differently, its existence is only

-visible to the members of that group, every owner of that group is
+visible to the members of that group, every member of that group is

 automatically a member of the room, and the room is controlled by the group's